joshjon/iot-metrics/README.md

 #### Logging

 - Requests are automatically logged via middleware.
-In addition, dedicated logs are recorded for:
+- In addition, dedicated logs are captured for:
   - Device configuration updates
   - Recorded device metrics
   - Triggered alerts

 #### Alerting

+- After a metric is recorded, thresholds are checked and an alert is triggered if any are breached.
 - Alerts are triggered synchronously within the `POST /devices/:device_id/metrics` handler.
-After a metric is recorded, thresholds are checked and an alert is triggered if any are breached.
   - 💡️ For improved performance, alerting could be moved to an asynchronous background task, but this was omitted to keep the solution simple.

 ## Running

+Configure the app using `config.yaml`.

 ### Go (1.24)